SR-710 and Mobility Improvement Projects Updates

 • Phase 2 consists of a preparing project plans, specifications, and estimates (PS&E) based on the approved improvements determined during Phase 1.
 This phase also consists of procuring equipment, developing environmental documentation, bid and construction support, system integration support, and preparing a final project report including a "before and after study" comparison analysis.

 The project will upgrade traffic signal, Intelligent Transportation Systems (ITS), and communications equipment along the project corridors.
 The project will also entails the preparation and implementation of new traffic signal timing and traffic signal synchronization and fine-tuning, installing a new central advanced traffic management system (ATMS) at City Hall, and implementing adaptive and/or responsive traffic control plans.
 Phase I of the project is anticipated to be completed in January 2024.
-Phase II design of the project is anticipated to be completed in May 2024.
-Construction is expected to begin Summer of 2024.
+Phase II design of the project is anticipated to be completed in Winter 2026.
+Construction is expected to begin Spring of 2025.
 For more information on the project including a map of the project, please click here

 On August 2, 2023 the City awarded a Public Works Contract to Advantec Consulting Engineers, Inc., in the amount of $182,778 for Phase 1 of the project.